Arthritis and Joint Pain: What You Should Know

 How Do You Relieve Long Term Pain?

 Managing long term pain often requires a combination of treatments.
-Dr. Dinesh’s approach is to:
+Our approach to:

 1. Accurately diagnose the cause through consultation and medical imaging.